Food and wine

 that’s not what you consider a proper breakfast, please see our

 Heart-Attack Breakfast optional extra.

 You return from the slopes to find bread and jam, a freshly-baked cake, hot chocolate etc. left out for you.

 Dinner is where we pull out all the stops.
 Our policy on food is straightforward.
 We start with the best cuts of meat and the best fresh fruit and vegetables, not really counting the cost.
 Everything one needs is available in Val d’Isère.
 Most people are very happy with our normal formula of canapés followed by a three-course, fixed-menu, dinner-party-style meal.
 The cuisine is largely French, though with a fusion of other influences – what Londoners call Modern British.
 (Foreign, in other words.)

 But our chefs and chalet girls don’t choose to work for us just to cook the same six meals, week in, week out, and if there is a consensus in the chalet that lighter food or simpler meals or smaller portions might go down well, we’re very happy to adapt.
 Or if you prefer steak and kidney pie to boeuf en croûte, we are delighted to cook it.
 If you want more or less, or hotter or colder, or earlier or later, just tell us.
 If you require a different diet or have an allergy, for £25 per person per week, which goes straight to the cook, those guests who do not eat the same food as the rest of the chalet can take our Different Diet optional extra.

-This is YSE’s twenty-third winter, and
+This is YSE’s twenty-fourth winter, and

 we honestly believe that our cooking has steadily improved from year to